 The biggest hurdle militating against obeying God’s law is our own sinful nature.
 We are naturally opposed to doing whatever God commands.
 Paul wrote, “Those who live according to the sinful nature have their minds set on what that nature desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires.
 The mind of sinful man is death, but the mind controlled by the Spirit is life and peace; the sinful mind is hostile to God.
 It does not submit to God's law, nor can it do so.”
 (Romans 8:5-7, italics mine)

-When these three obstacles are combined and if we go along with the seven superficial arguments Olson presented in the Baptist Bulletin, it becomes easy to see why Sunday remains a holy day for most Christians.
-For 20 centuries this rebellion has been ongoing – even though God clearly declares otherwise in the Ten Commandments.
+When these three obstacles are combined and if we go along with the seven superficial arguments that some Christians use, it becomes easy to see why Sunday remains a holy day for most Christians.
+For 20 centuries this rebellion has been ongoing even though God clearly declares otherwise in the Ten Commandments.

 Did you find this article helpful?